liviuspenter/nanoranger.R/README.md

 The package provides capabilities to read out single nucleotide variants, insertions/deletions, fusion genes/CAR sequences and isoforms from amplicons sequenced with long-read sequencing with the *nanoranger* protocol.

+By using [starcode](https://github.com/gui11aume/starcode), UMIs that arise due to sequencing error are collapsed in groups within a Levenshtein distance of 3.
+This is a strategy to deal with the issue that UMIs in 10x Genomics libraries
+\- as opposed to cell barcodes \- do not have a whitelist that can be used for correcting sequencing error.

 For vignettes on how to use this package see [here](vignettes/README.md)

 ---